Pyrography – Essential Pen Tips you should own

 You can create extremely thin lines with this shader.
 This is done by holding the pen at a steep angle, so that only the razor edge of the tip is in contact with the wood.

 Decrease the angle you hold the pen tip, and you increase the width of the lines or burn strokes created.
+Again, the same thing that was done with the writer nibs.

 Here’s a photo showing the different sized burn strokes I created with the D shader.
 Again, I know that a wider variety can be created, but this gives you a good idea of what it is capable of.